nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 # K-Means Clustering Validation
 - The clusters are not significantly imbalanced and cluster sizes are acceptable.
 - The Silhouette Score for the clustering is around 0.49, which is moderate clustering quality and indicates room for improvement.
 - The true optimal k may have been a higher value like 8 or 10, but such values were not tested due to high computational requirements and runtime.
-Common practice is said to be picking a value for $k$ between 2 to 6.
+Common practice is to select a value for $k$ between 2 to 6.

 # RFM Segments
 In addition to K-Means, customers could also be segmented using RFM metrics.
 The method is to set rules or thresholds based on RFM scores and assign the customer to a segment.
 The customers have been segmented according to their RFM scores using common labels in marketing as follows: